Midnight (Whethan album)

-Midnight is the second album by American DJ Whethan.
+Midnight is the second studio album by American DJ and electronic music producer Whethan.
 The album was released on April 29, 2022, through Atlantic Records.
-The album serves as a follow-up to his album Fantasy.
-The album features vocals from artists such as Yeat, Midwxst & Matt Ox, Slump6s, Ericdoa and Glaive.
-Produced by Whethan, Tobias Wincorn, and Aldn among others.
+It features vocals from artists such as Yeat, Midwxst, Matt Ox, Slump6s, Ericdoa, and Glaive.
+Production was handled by Whethan, Tobias Wincorn, and Aldn, among others.

-Background and release
+Background

-The album would be released through Atlantic Records on April 29, 2022.
-It is believed to be a follow up to his previous album Fantasy.
-Production for the album would be handled by a select amount of record producers such as Tim Randolph, Tobias Wincorn, and Aldn.
-In an interview, Whethan said, “I’m very quick to want to try something new and always trying to find that new next sound,” Snoreck says.
-“A lot of music I was listening to on SoundCloud was really speaking to me, and I was lucky enough to get to work with a lot of the kids that I was listening to—[like] Glaive, Ericdoa, Midwxst—just as a pure fan.
-And then luckily enough, [they] got in the studio and I found that our sounds were just mixing and crossing over so well that the Midnight project kind of just happened on its own.
+In an interview with Las Vegas Weekly, Whethan stated, “I’m very quick to want to try something new and always trying to find that new next sound,” further explaining, “A lot of music I was listening to on SoundCloud was really speaking to me, and I was lucky enough to get to work with a lot of the kids that I was listening to—[like] Glaive, Ericdoa, Midwxst—just as a pure fan.
+And then luckily enough, [they] got in the studio and I found that our sounds were just mixing and crossing over so well that the Midnight project kind of just happened on its own."